 Architectural Plant Expansion

 In 2018 Knife River added a 16,000 S.F covered expansion to its architectural building in Harrisburg Oregon.
-Home to the newly expanded Arcis division, this expansion features additional covered and controlled casting areas for architectural and commercial products.
+This expansion features additional covered and controlled casting areas for architectural and commercial products.

 Knife River Acquires Oldcastle Prestress in Spokane WA

 In 2020 Knife River doubles the size of their Prestress operations with the acquisition of Oldcastle precast in Spokane Washington growing their reach from Northern California, Oregon Washington and Idaho markets.